-Upper level law students who have demonstrated excellence in their academic careers may be selected to lead study sessions for students enrolled in required first-year courses.
-Active Learning Instructors work a maximum of 20 hours per week.
-The average award is \$2,000 per semester.
+Upper level law students who have demonstrated excellence in their academic careers may be selected to serve as Academic Success Fellows.
+Academic Success Fellows work a maximum of 20 hours per week.

 VETERANS BENEFITS

 St. Thomas University is approved for undergraduate, graduate, and law school educational benefits for veterans and eligible dependents under current public law.
 Students who may be eligible for educational benefits under any Veterans Administration program should contact: